 Product market, p.
-51. A market for goods-such as computers-and services-such as medical treatment.
+51. Markets for goods such as computers-and services-such as medical treatment.

 Production possibilities frontier (PPF), p.
-40.

-A curve showing the maximum attainable combinations of two products that may be produced with available resources and current technology.
+40. A curve showing the maximum attainable combinations of two products that may be produced with available resources and current technology.